Dresovense/orange3-textable/docs/doc/widgets/extract_xml.rst

 options to the regular expression.
 Adding the new condition to the list is finally carried out by clicking on the **Add** button.

-The **Options** section allows the user to specify the output segmentation label.
-The **Auto-number with key** checkbox enables the program to automatically number the segments of the output segmentation and to associate the number to the annotation key specified in the text field on the right.
+Through the **Options** section the **Auto-number with key** checkbox enables the program to automatically number the segments of the output segmentation and to associate the number to the annotation key specified in the text field on the right.
 The **Import annotations** checkbox copies in each output segment every annotation associated to the corresponding segment of the input segmentation.
-The **Merge duplicate segments** checkbox enables the program to fuse distinct segments whose addresses are the same in a single segment; the annotations associated to the fused segments are copied in the single resulting segment. [#]_
+The **Fuse duplicates** checkbox enables the program to fuse distinct segments whose addresses are the same in a single segment; the annotations associated to the fused segments are copied in the single resulting segment. [#]_

-The **Info** section indicates the number of segments in the output segmentation, or the reasons why no segmentation is emitted (no input data, no output segment created, etc.).

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox